idaman-id/batara/readme.md

 🤩 Motivations
 ---
-1. Provide easy to use laravel like pattern on top of express application
+1. Provide easy to use `laravel like` folder architecture on top of express application
 2. Provide boilerplate for my internal works

 🖖 Usage